 Do Vaccines Cause Side Effects?

-In general, side effects from vaccines are minor (for example, a sore arm or low-grade fever) and go away within a few days.
+Side effects from vaccines are generally minor (for example, soreness at the location of an injection or a low-grade fever) and go away within a few days.
 Severe reactions to vaccines are rare.
 Before getting a vaccine, talk to your health care provider about the benefits and risks of the vaccine and possible side effects.

 The following vaccines are recommended for people with HIV: